vtclb/laser-tag-ranking/README.md

 1. Start a static server in the repository root.
 2. Visit `index.html` or any other page listed above.
-3. Optionally enable admin mode and open `balance.html` to upload avatars or manage data.
+3. Open `balance.html` to upload avatars or manage data.
 4. Ensure the Cloudflare Worker from `avatar-worker.js` is deployed if you need avatar uploads.